Lateral spinothalamic tract

 Definition

-Next, the axons of these second order neurons cross obliquely–in front–via the anterior gray and white commissures of the spinal cord, to ascend in the contralateral white column.
-The nerve fibers which ascend in the lateral funiculus constitute the lateral spinothalamic tract, while those which ascend in the anterior funiculus constitute the anterior spinothalamic tract.
+The axons of these second-order neurons decussate (cross over) at the spinal level, traveling anteriorly through the anterior white and gray commissures to the contralateral side.
+They then ascend within the anterolateral white matter of the spinal cord.
+The fibers ascending in the lateral funiculus form the lateral spinothalamic tract, while those in the anterior funiculus constitute the anterior spinothalamic tract (carrying crude touch and pressure).

 References